bharlow/fm-webdirect-custom/html/README.md

 # FileMaker WebDirect Custom Homepage - Examples #

+## FileMaker 19: Basic Version ##
+The folder titled __*mysolution19-basic*__ is a version designed for FileMaker 19 WebDirect.
+This version has the original redirection functionality from a prior version that takes the user to the FMS login screen.

+## FileMaker 19: Login Form Version ##
+The folder titled __*mysolution19-form*__ is a version designed for FileMaker 19 WebDirect.
+This version has a custom login form using the HTTP POST feature for WebDirect rather than the Launch Center.

+## FileMaker 18: Basic Version ##
+The folder titled __*mysolution18-basic*__ is a version designed for FileMaker 18 WebDirect.
+This version has the original redirection functionality from a prior version that takes the user to the FMS login screen.

+## FileMaker 18: Login Form Version ##
+The folder titled __*mysolution18-form*__ is a version designed for FileMaker 18 WebDirect.
+This version has a custom login form using the HTTP POST feature for WebDirect rather than the Launch Center.

 ## FileMaker 17: Basic Version ##
 The folder titled __*mysolution17-basic*__ is a version designed for FileMaker 17 WebDirect.
 This version has the original redirection functionality from a prior version that takes the user to the FMS login screen.